Rolex Rolco 9ct Pink Gold 1933

 Strap and Buckle

-A new high quality black alligator strap is fitted with a pink gold-plated Rolex buckle.
+A new high quality black leather strap is fitted with a plain pink gold-plated buckle.
 However, if a different colour or style of strap is preferred, we will do our best to provide this at no extra charge.
 We carry tan, conker, dark brown burgundy and black straps in stock, in plain padded leather, alligator, or lizard skin.